Wildlife

 Eastern Patch-nosed Snake, Salvadora grahamiae.
 Photo: bmbourassa, iNaturalist, CC BY.

-The Eastern Patch-nosed Snake (Salvadora grahamiae) is a nonvenomous patch-nosed desert snake.
-In Arizona, it is found in the “sky island” ranges of southeastern Arizona and higher ranges below the eastern half of the Mogollon Rim.
-Adults are medium-sized, reaching up to 900 mm (36″) in total length.
+Eastern Patch-nosed Snake (Salvadora grahamiae) is a medium patch-nosed snake of southeastern sky islands and higher ranges below the eastern Mogollon Rim.
+Adults reach up to 900 mm (36″).

 Key detailWhat to look for